 “When I first got the trays, the first few days are the WORST and it’s hard to get used to.
 But the pain subsides with a day or two and Ibuprofen really helps.
 Now when I switch aligner trays after 2 weeks, I always do so in the evening with an Ibuprofen, and I am fine.”

 Moving teeth from one position to another is not like rearranging the living room.
 They are teeth, they have roots and they want to stay where they are.
 If you want them in a better place, either for looks or for health or both, they are going to need some “tough love.”
-Talk to our dentists this weekend, Friday May 30th and Saturday, May 31st about the wonderful advantages of Invisalign.
+If you’re still worried about whether or not Invisalign will hurt, talk to our dentists about the wonderful advantages of Invisalign.
 For more information, call us at 916-589-6462, make an appointment with our website, or stop by the office at 4350 Marconi Avenue, Suite 100.
 Get your teeth moving in the right direction – straight and as perfect as possible — with Invisalign!